timoha/hbase-k8s-operator/README.md

 4. run `kubectl apply -f config/samples/hbase_v1_hbase.yaml` to tell the operator what to deploy.
 5. now you can go and focus on actual features of your product

-It's expected that operator and HBase will be deployed in `hbase` namespace.
+The perator and HBase must be deployed to the same namespace, which defaults to `hbase`.